HimesGroup/taffeta/README.md

 ### input files
 Before running the pipeline, characteristics of a set of fastq files for samples that are part of a project are described in a tab-delimited txt file containing the following fields:
 ```
-	customer_ID		| ID given to sample by customer
-	gigpad_ID		| A sample ID that may differ from customer_ID and that is associated with library prior to pooling
-	lane			| Lane of sequencer where this sample's pool was run, needed to locate raw fastq file
-	index			| Six digit sequence of the library index used for this sample, needed to locate raw fastq file and perform adapter trimming
-	ercc_mix		| Mix of ERCC spike used for library construction (options: "1", "2", "-")
-	file_directory	| Top-level directory where sample's fastq files were written to following Casava filters
-	batch			| gigpad batch number associated with sample, needed to locate raw fastq file and used as directory name for pipeline output files
-	label			| Biological condition associated with the sample, provided by customer
-	ref_genome		| Rerence genome associated with sample. (options: "hg38", "hg19", "Zv9", "mm10", "rn6", "susScr3")
-	library_type	| Type of library for sample (options: "PE", "SE", "SSE", "DGE", "SPE",
-							corresponding to: "paired-end", "single-end", "stranded single-end", "digital gene expression", "stranded paired-end")

 	sample_ID		| ID given to sample by customer
 	index			| Six digit sequence of the index for this library
 	ercc_mix		| Mix of ERCC spike used for library construction (options: "1", "2", "-")